Invariant Graph Transformer for Out-of-Distribution Generalization: Experiments

 Besides, our method achieves the best performance across all four real-world datasets.
 This performance underscores \name's strong ability to effectively manage distribution shifts in real-world graph scenarios.
 Besides, different datasets have different distribution shifts, e.g., GOOD-HIV is split based on scaffold and size, DrugOOD has a distribution shift related to assay types, and features of GOOD-SST2 have varying sentence lengths.
 Consequently, the results demonstrate that our proposed method effectively manages diverse types of distribution shifts in real-world graph datasets.

-To answer \textbf{RQ2}, we further conduct qualitative and quantitative evaluations to assess whether our proposed method can accurately identify invariant subgraphs.
-Specifically, we compare \name~with baseline methods that also generate subgraphs, using the ground-truth invariant subgraphs as a reference.
-The results, presented in Figure \ref{fig:visualization}, demonstrate that \name~outperforms the baselines in capturing invariant subgraphs, laying the foundations for its efficacy to handle distribution shifts.
-Additional qualitative and quantitative results are provided in Appendix~\ref{subsec:invariantsubgraphdiscovering}.
+To answer \textbf{RQ2}, we further conduct a comparative study to evaluate whether our proposed method can accurately identify invariant subgraphs.
+Specifically, we compare \name~with baseline methods that also explicitly generate subgraphs via edge masking, using the ground-truth invariant subgraphs as a reference on the basis split of the GOOD-Motif dataset.
+Both qualitative and quantitative evaluations are performed, with Precision@10 adopted as the evaluation metric.
+The results, summarized in Table~\ref{tab:invariantsubgraphdiscovering} and visualized in Figure~\ref{fig:visualization}, demonstrate that \name~significantly outperforms the baselines in capturing invariant subgraphs, laying the foundation for its efficacy in handling distribution shifts.